isaacazuelos/malk/README.md

 ## What it does

-Right now, it does nothing.
-This is a placeholder for the first real code commit.

-This version does "work" in that you can flash a program that just loops and does nothing.
-Or at least it looks like it's doing nothing.
+Right now, it blinks RX LED.
+This was just to make sure I could correctly interpret the manual and read or write to the correct registers.

 ## How to set it up